Substance Abuse and Addiction at Texas Universities and Colleges

 In addition to the University of Texas system and Texas Tech, schools in the state that currently have a high-quality recovery program include Baylor University, the University of Houston and the University of North Texas.

-Other Ways Colleges May Support Students in Recovery
+How Else Can Colleges Support Students in Recovery?

-According to a 2011 article published in the Journal of Student Affairs Research and Practice, colleges can accomplish the goal of supporting the personal and academic goals of students in recovery by:12
+According to an article published in the Journal of Student Affairs Research and Practice, colleges can accomplish the goal of supporting the personal and academic goals of students in recovery by:18

 - Promoting campus-based 12-step programs